habeducation/habeducation.github.io/pages/calendar.markdown

 This event is open and free to the public.

 #### Morning **Library Launch!**
 - Location: Damiansville, IL
 - We will test our [Slow-scan TV](https://en.wikipedia.org/wiki/Slow-scan_television) that sends live image from ballons aloft.
 - We will test our SPOT tracker and 3G tracker in separate payloads for back-up location tracking technology.

 #### Morning **Saint Louis Space Frontiers Inaugural Launch!**
 - Saint Louis Space Frontiers will send their first payload into space.
 - The payload will feature a Trackuino tracker as well as bundled sensors and a Raspberry Pi to capture images.

-### June 16-19, 2016

-#### **Great Plains Super Launch (Pecan Plantation, Granbury, Texas)**

-- HAB.education will participate in the Super launch with other teams in the GPSL.
-- We will update more information as details emerge.
-- For more information, visit the [Great Plains Super Launch website](http://superlaunch.org/)

-### July 2016 (Date TBD)

-#### **Saint Louis Regional Educators Workshop**

-- We will update more information as details emerge.

-# Regular events

-#### Every Thursday at 8PM

-- We meet regularly to work on different aspects of HAB launches, you are welcome to join.
-- Please have a computer with microphone, or a telephone that can dial 800 numbers ready.
-- Please contact contact@hab.education to connect.

-# Past events
 - Dayton Hamvention : May 20-22, 2016
 - YMCA Science Gone Mad Student Launch : April 16, 2016
 - 2016 [Robot and Technology Expo](https://sites.google.com/site/2016robotechnoexpo/) (Park Hills, MO) : April 9, 2016